Priyadeara2427/SentinelAI/README.md

 - All results are shown in a clear, user-friendly UI built with Streamlit.

+- The user can download the fixed code if they want.

 ## 🧰 Tech Stack

 - 🐍 Python 3.10+